KatGia/SQL-basics/README.md

 - **SQL**: Best for querying and managing structured data in relational databases (e.g., biomedical datasets, experimental results).
 - **Python**: Great for data analysis, automation, and machine learning.
 - **R**: Ideal for statistical modeling and high-quality data visualization.

+## What's Next?

+In the next sections, I will show you some examples to help you get started with SQL — including how to use it within the **R programming language